-Here are some steps that Steven recommends to help prevent water intrusion and to make corrections if mold does get a foothold in your building:
+Here are some steps that Craig recommends to help prevent water intrusion and to make corrections if mold does get a foothold in your building:

 - Conduct inspections frequently.
 Look for evidence that water is causing problems.
 Do you see staining or wet spots on carpets, ceiling tiles or walls?

 - Use the smell test: Does the basement or storage closet smell musty?
 If so, do further exploration.

 - Check your humidity.
 If levels are above 60 percent, conduct additional evaluations to determine why.

 - Clean up any mold immediately on hard surfaces using dish soap and water, and replace any absorbent materials where mold is growing, such as ceiling tiles, window coverings or upholstered office furniture.

 - Make any obvious fixes, such as preventing water intrusion, and quickly cleaning and drying any damp or wet materials.

 - Add insulation to areas where condensation forms such as windows, pipes, exterior walls and other areas where cold and warm meet.